 - Alcohol.
 Heavy drinking may increase pancreatic cancer risk or worsen your symptoms if you have pancreatic cancer.

 - Sugar and refined carbohydrates.
 If you’re experiencing glucose intolerance or dumping syndrome, talk to your doctor about your sugar intake.
 Many people with pancreatic cancer have difficulty digesting simple carbohydrates and sugary foods or drinks.
 These foods also represent empty, non-nutritious calories.

 If you need surgery, a section of your pancreas will be removed.
 This means it will produce less enzymes, making digestion harder.
 Enzymes help your body break down proteins and fats.

 Your doctor may prescribe supplemental pancreatic enzymes for you to take, if you’re not making enough of your own.
 These are usually taken right before a meal, enabling your body to better digest the foods you’re about to eat.

 If you’re having trouble tolerating food and continue to lose weight, nutritional supplements may be a great option.
 Talk to your doctor and dietitian about shakes, protein powders, and vitamins which might help you meet your daily nutritional guidelines.

 The foods you choose can help you reduce many of the most challenging symptoms associated with your diagnosis.
-Healthy food can also help you stay energized, focused, and better able to take cancer on and win.
+Calorie-dense, healthy foods can also help you stay energized, focused, and better able to take cancer on and win.

 Talk to your doctor and dietitian about what foods are best for you to eat.
 Together you can create an individualized plan, focused on your needs.